getlost01/gfg-potd/README.md

 ## GFG Problem Of The Day

 ### Today - 18 December 2023
-### Que - Max Sum without Adjacents
+### Que - Game of XOR

-The problem can be found at the following link: [Question Link](https://www.geeksforgeeks.org/problems/max-sum-without-adjacents2430/1)
+The problem can be found at the following link: [Question Link](https://www.geeksforgeeks.org/problems/game-of-xor1541/1)

 ![](https://badgen.net/badge/Level/Medium/yellow)